 Bianor’s Part in The NATO AGS Program

-“Processing” means the ability to extract metadata/telemetry information from streams and convert it to engineering data structures, suitable for further management by other software components, e.g. Storage component.
+“Processing” means extracting metadata/telemetry information from streams and converting it to engineering data structures suitable for further management by other software components, e.g., Storage components.

 The Alliance Ground Surveillance

 The AGS system comprises five air segment remotely piloted aircraft, designed and developed by Northrop Grumman, and mobile and transportable ground stations.
 NATO AGS is a key enabler of NATO’s joint intelligence, surveillance, and reconnaissance capability.